Parun

-use.
-But unlike many other cities, Parun does not have any barren land and only 4 hectares of vacant plots.
+Parun is home to Nuristan University, which has about 400 students.
+The town is near the Nuristan National Park, which is one of the major tourist attractions in Afghanistan.
+It is surrounded by the Kuran wa Munjan District of Badakshan Province and the other districts of Nuristan.
+The town covers a land area of 4 km2 or 350 ha.

+The nearest city to Parun is Asadabad to the southeast in neighboring Kunar Province, which can be reached by the main road.
+There is also a road in the western Mandol District of Nuristan that leads into Panjshir Province.

 Geography

+Parun is located in the eastern Nuristan Province of Afghanistan, in a remote area of the Hindu Kush mountain range near the Nuristan National Park.
+It is predominantly forested (54%) and agricultural land (33%).
+Built-up land accounts for about 7% of total land use.
+But unlike many other cities, Parun does not have any barren land and only 4 ha of vacant plots.
+Car accidents are regular in the area due to bad roads, which the government is currently busy trying to improve.

-Parun has 6 villages: Ishtewi, Pronz, Dewa, Kushteki, Tsutsum and Pashki.
+Parun has around 6 villages: Ishtewi, Pronz, Dewa, Kushteki, Tsutsum and Pashki.
 They are located over a distance of 20 km from north to south along the Parun River.
-Ishtewi, the upper village, lies at an altitude of 2,850 m above sea level, while Pashki, the lowest village, lies at 2,500 m above sea level.
+Ishtewi, the upper village, lies at an altitude of 2850 m above sea level, while Pashki, the lowest village, lies at 2500 m above sea level.

 Climate

 Under the Köppen climate classification, Parun has a subarctic climate (Dsc).
-The average temperature for the year in Parun is 1.2 C. The warmest month, on average, is July with an average temperature of 11.7 C, while the coldest month on average is January, with an average temperature of -11.1 C.
+The average temperature for the year in Parun is 1.2 C. The warmest month, on average, is July with an average temperature of 11.7 C, while the coldest month on average is January, with an average temperature of -11.1 C. It receives heavy snow as early as in the month of December.